There's a reason we call the trope "Draco InLeatherPants". There's something about tanned cow hide that's cool and extremely sexy to many people.

+Often overlaps with Badass Longcoat (especially in military settings).
 See also Spandex, Latex, or Leather, Pretty in Mink, Dominatrix, and Leatherman.
 Compare its polymer sister trope, Dressed All in Rubber.

 Surprisingly enough, though, it's mostly his protagonists that wear leather.
 Hell Kaiser Ryo in Season 2 of Yu-Gi-Oh!
 GX plays it straighter than most.

 Tsume in Wolf's Rain appears to wear a ripped leather jacket and pants.
 Of course, that's just part of his disguise (look at the title again).

 Naomi Misora and Mello in Death Note.
 Interestingly enough, Word of God says that Mello ended up dressing like that because the artist put him in clothes that he likes drawing.

 Edward Elric from Fullmetal Alchemist is never seen without his leather pants and occasionally even leather jackets.
 He's regularly mocked for his tacky taste and gaudy fashion sense.